Olivia Trummer: Honors

-Trummer became the second prizewinner at the International Piano Competition Palma D’Oro in Italien ausgezeichnet in 2008.
-She was a scholarship holder of the DAAD in 2009 and received grants from the Kunststiftung Baden-Württemberg and the Bruno Frey Foundation in 2010.
+She was a scholarship holder of the DAAD in 2008/2009 and received grants from the Kunststiftung Baden-Württemberg and the Bruno Frey Foundation in 2010.
 Her album Westwind was referred to as excellent on the leaderboard of the third quarter of 2008 at Preis der Deutschen Schallplattenkritik.

-In 2014 she was the first national advertised by the city of Ingolstadt Ingolstädter Jazzpreis 2014.
+In 2014 she was the first national advertised by the city of Ingolstadt Ingolstädter Jazzpreis 2014, and in 2019, she was awarded with the "Jazz-Award Baden-Württemberg", one of the most prestigious jazz awards in Germany.

+Her album "Like Water" (2025) was chosen among the 10 best jazz albums of 2025 by BR Klassik, and appeared in the Top-Ten-favorite list of the magazine Jazz thing, chosen by the journalists.
+The album also received "Editor's Choice" and 4 stars by the British magazine "jazzwise".

+In the classical field, she became the second prizewinner at the classical International Piano Competition Palma D’Oro in Italy in 2008.
+Moreover, in her early years, she was honored five times at Jugend musiziert as a federal award winner.